rak-n-rok/Krake/docs/dev/tosca.rst

 their components, relationships, and the processes that manage them.

 TOSCA uses the concept of service templates to describe services.
-TOSCA further provides a type system of types to describe the possible building blocks for constructing service templates and relationship types to describe possible kinds of relations.
+TOSCA further provides a system of types to describe the possible building blocks for constructing service templates and relationship types to describe possible kinds of relations.
 It is possible to create custom TOSCA types for building custom TOSCA templates.

-Krake allows end-users to orchestrate Kubernetes applications by TOSCA.
+Krake allows end-users to orchestrate Kubernetes applications with TOSCA.
 It is required to use custom TOSCA templates for them.
-Krake supports Cloud Service Archive (CSAR_) as well.
-CSAR_ is a container file using the ZIP file format_, that includes all artifacts required to manage the lifecycle of the corresponding cloud application using TOSCA language.
+Krake supports Cloud Service Archive (CSAR_) files as well.
+CSAR_ is a container file using the ZIP file format_, that includes all artifacts required to manage the lifecycle of the corresponding cloud application using the TOSCA language.

 .. note::

-  TOSCA technical committee has decided that any profile (template base) development should best be left to the community.
-It means, that there are not any "de facto standard" on how to describe e.g. Kubernetes applications by TOSCA.
+  The TOSCA technical committee has decided that any profile (template base) development should be left to the community.
+It means, that there are not any "de facto standard" on how to describe e.g. Kubernetes applications with TOSCA.
   Each orchestrator that supports TOSCA is its own product with its own design paradigms and may have different assumptions and requirements for modeling applications.